A View On Cities > Prague > Prague Attractions > Powder Tower

-The 65m tall Powder Tower is the gateway to the Royal Route which leads through the Old Town over the Charles Bridge to the castle up the hill.
+The 65-meter-tall (213 ft.)
+Powder Tower is the gateway to the medieval Royal Route, which leads through the Old Town over the Charles Bridge to the vast castle up the hill.

 Until 1836, this route was used by the Bohemian Monarchs on the way to their coronation in the St. Vitus Cathedral at the Prague Castle.

-The gothic Powder Tower was built in 1475 during the reign of King Vladislav II at the site of an 11th century gate, one of Prague's 13 original city gates.
-The master builder Matous Rejsek constructed an ornate tower based on the 14th century Old Town Bridge Tower.
-Construction of the tower was interrupted between 1477 and 1485, when riots forced King Vladislav II to flee the city.
+The Gothic Powder Tower was built in 1475 during the reign of King Vladislav II Jagiello at the site of the eleventh-century Mountain Tower, one of Prague’s thirteen original city gates.
+The master builder Matouš Rejsek constructed an ornate tower based on the fourteenth-century Old Town Bridge Tower.
+Construction of the Powder Tower was interrupted between 1477 and 1485, when riots forced King Vladislav II to flee his palace adjoining the tower (now the site of the Municipal House).

 Renovation